Fitness Tips

 How Long Should I Run on the Treadmill?

 My treadmill is one of my favorite pieces of fitness equipment.
-I love running for miles, and I totally understand those who run for longer periods because they have to, but they find it boring and exhausting.
+I love running for miles, and I totally understand those who run because they have to, but they find it boring and exhausting.
 You are not alone.

 What is Your Treadmill Workout Goal?